Don’t mess with stress this Christmas!

 - Create a gift exchange with your family where each person is only responsible for one family member’s gift, like a secret Santa.

-- Organize a gift grab – a fun and economic way to do the holidays.
+- Organize a gift grab – a fun and economical way to do the holidays.

 To do a gift grab, have everyone bring a small, wrapped gift under a certain price limit and place it in a central location.
 Put a number in a hat for each person participating, and then draw numbers to determine the order in which they select their gifts.
 Simple enough, but what makes a gift grab special is the ability to steal gifts after you’ve chosen.
 Once the first person has selected their gift, anyone after that can choose to either take another person’s present or choose from the pile.
 The person whose gift is stolen can do the same — either steal another’s gift or pick a new one — but they cannot steal back their gift.
 Play until there are no gifts left to exchange. – Read more: Gift exchange ideas